 R. Teal Witter

-I am a PhD candidate at NYU Tandon where I am fortunate to be advised by Chris Musco and Lisa Hellerstein.
-My work is generously supported by an NSF Graduate Research Fellowship.
+In May 2025, I will earn my Ph.D. in Computer Science from New York University, where I am fortunate to be advised by Chris Musco and Lisa Hellerstein.
+My graduate studies were generously supported by an NSF Graduate Research Fellowship.
+I earned a B.A. in Mathematics and a B.A. in Computer Science from Middlebury College in 2020.

 Teaching